ken-mycroft/minimy/doc/SystemDesign.md

 to control the volume of the output device it uses the hal.cfg file to determine what commands are used to control the output device volume.

+The HAL is nothing more than a file which maps a command to an action.
+The following actions are currently supported ...

+initialize

+get volume

+set volume

+get mic gain

+set mic gain

 BARGE-IN